MikaBerglund/Backup-CosmosDB-with-Azure-Functions/CosmosDbBackup/local.settings.json.md

     "Values": {
         "AzureWebJobsStorage": "UseDevelopmentStorage=true",
         "FUNCTIONS_WORKER_RUNTIME": "dotnet"

-        // A CRON expression defining when to do full backups.
+    },

+    "CosmosBackup": {
         "FullBackupSchedule": "0 0 0 */1 * *",

-        // The name of the storage container to use for backups.
+        "BackupStorage": <string>,
         "ContainerName": "cosmos-backups",

-        // An array of connection strings serialized to a JSON string.
-        "ConnectionStrings": "[\"string 1\", \"string 2\"]"
-    },

-    "CosmosBackup": {

-        // An array of Cosmos DB Accounts to back up.
+        "DefaultConnectionString": <string>,
         "Accounts": [
             {
-                // The connection string to the account to back up.
-                "ConnectionString": string
+                "ConnectionString": <string>,
+                "DatabaseId": <string>,
+                "CollectionId": <string>
             }
         ]
     }
 }
 ```

+See [configuration](../doc/configuration.md) for more information on these configuration values.

 Azure Configuration
 -------------------

-When configuring your function application in the [Azure portal](https://portal.azure.com), you use the following configuration values.

-- AzureWebJobsStorage
-- FUNCTIONS_WORKER_RUNTIME
-- ConnectionString
-- FullBackupSchedule
-- ContainerName
+When you [deploy](../doc/deployment.md) the application to Azure, you don't store the application configuration in a JSON file.
+Instead, you specify the configuration values for the application on the Azure portal.
+All necessary configuration is detailed in [configuration](../doc/configuration.md).